Lost job, separation, reprimanded by the boss, failed a test, messed up a performance, turned down by a girl or lost a fight.

 It would be very stupid to continue in the same manner you acted before and hope for different results.

-Like mentioned in Denkeritis it is important to accept your setbacks and know that they will happen.
+It is important to accept your setbacks and know that they will happen.
 Highs and lows are needed for development and that is how learning works in general.
 If you want to reach your goals you need perseverance and stamina.

 The biographies of many successful people are a great potpourri of failure.
 That’s the way that lead them to success.
 I would call it a targeted, focused and risky experimenting.
 What success really is, everybody needs to define for himself.